t3n0/cntt/README.md

 ## Roadmap

-Currently the project only supports:
+Currently, this project provides:
  - plotting the unit cells in three different configurations (the cnt supercell N-atom flake, the linear 2-atom cell and the helical 2-atom cell);
  - visualizing the corresponding graphene-like Brillouin zones;
  - computing and displaying the carbon nanotube band structure from the tight-binding zone-folding approximation;
  - computing and displaying the dispersion relation of bright and dark singlet excitons;
+ - computing and displaying the DOS of electron and excitons;
+ - simultaneous band plotting for comparison;
+ - basic doping capabilities (fermi level and binding energy can be tuned and will influence the exciton dispersion);

 Future developments will include:
+- DFT calculation of electronic bands;
+- joint density of states (JDOS);
+- improved tight-binding methods;
+- phonon calculations;
+- output of the 3D carbon atoms coordinates;
+- exciton absorption spectrum;
 - optical matrix elements;
-- density of states;
-- exciton absorption spectrum;
-- output of the 3D carbon atoms coordinates.

 ## Authors and acknowledgment

-The development of SWCNT is proudly powered by [me](https://github.com/t3n0).
+The development of CNTT is proudly powered by [me](https://github.com/t3n0).
 Also, please consider citing the relevant literature if you are going to use this tool:
  - [Carbon 186, 465-474 (2022)](https://doi.org/10.1016/j.carbon.2021.10.048)